Peru Community Service

-Machu Picchu3 days.
+Machu PicchuDays 12-14.
 A scenic train ride brings us to one of the most magnificent spots in the world: the ancient citadel of Machu Picchu.
 Abandoned by the Inca for centuries, the site was rediscovered in 1911 by explorer Hiram Bingham and excavated by a team from National Geographic.
 Venture through the ancient temples and dwellings to unlock their mysteries.
 Take an early morning hike up a nearby peak and watch the sun rise over the ruins.
-We'll gather for a final evening of sharing the stories and skills we've picked up in Peru before returning to Lima for our flight home.
+We'll gather for a final evening of sharing the stories and skills we've picked up in Peru before returning home.

-In the village, the group sleeps on bunk beds in simple village housing.
+Accommodations in the village are simple.
+The group sleeps in sleeping bags on the floor of the community center.
 Boys and girls have separate spaces, and bathrooms are shared.
-In Cusco and Machu Picchu we stay in small family-run inns and hostels.
+In Cusco and Machu Picchu we stay in small, family-run inns and hostels.